v-sbradley/bacx-pr/topics/merge-conflicts.md

 # Merging Conflicts Can Be Tricky

-This is the sentence I have authored in the master branch.
+This is the sentence I have and I updated it again in the master branch.

 In go to **Analytics** > **Conversations** to access the conversations page.